 There is one U.S. Senate race in North Carolina.
 North Carolina will elect 14 members to its U.S. House delegation.

 There are no open U.S. House seats.
-Three Democratic women--Deborah Ross (NC-2), Valeria Foushee (NC-4), and Alma Adams (NC-12)--are up for reelection from North Carolina.
-One Republican woman, Virginia Foxx (NC-5), is also running for reelection.
-Foxx has raised the most of the women incumbents with $843,639.
-Foushee has raised the greatest share of funds from small contributions of the women incumbents with 28%.
+Three Democratic women, Deborah Ross (NC-2), Valerie Foushee (NC-4), and Alma Adams (NC-12) are up for reelection from North Carolina.
+Representative Virginia Foxx (NC-5) is also running for reelection.
+Foxx, who is a Republican, has raised the most of the women incumbents with $928,443.
+Foushee has raised the greatest share of funds from small contributions of the women incumbents with 22%.
+Laurie Buckhout (NC-1), a Republican, has raised the most of all candidates running as challengers; she has raised over $2.2M.

 This statistic is the average total amount raised to date from individuals (including self-financing).